-The State Emergency and Rescue Management Act provides for the establishment of the State Rescue Board of New South Wales with a structure and system for management of rescue at State, Regional and Local levels.
-The Board is responsible to the Minister for Emergency Services.
+The State Emergency and Rescue Management Act 1989 (SERM Act) provides for the establishment of the State Rescue Board of NSW with a structure and system for the management of rescue at local and regional level.

-Section 43 (2) of the Act provides that one of the members of the Board is to be appointed as Chairperson by the Minister.
+Section 43 (2) of the SERM Act provides that one of the members of the Board is to be appointed as Chairperson by the Minister.

 The State Rescue Board is required to: